mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 	3.9269908169872414

 This command will only return one solution on the specified interval, if one exists.
 It will not find the complete solution set over the entire real numbers.
-To find a complete set of solutions, the reader must use ``find_root()`` repeatedly over cleverly selected intervals.
+To find a complete set of solutions, the reader must use :func:`.find_root` repeatedly over cleverly selected intervals.
 Sadly, at this point, Sage cannot do all of the thinking for us.
 This feature is not planned until Sage 10. :-)

 .. _declare_variables: